sathviksimhap/ParkerWords/README.md

 It found 538 valid solutions.
 Don't know if they are the same ones Matt found, but the number matched and all of them are valid, so I'm assuming they are the same.

-Added a wordle support for version 1 too, it found 23 combinations in 03:38:908.
+Added wordle support for version 1 too, it found 23 combinations in 03:38:908.
 Again there is no anagram support.
 To run the wordle version just use the getWordleArray function instead of the getArray function.